-We gratefully acknowledge Max Pettini for useful discussions and insightful comments on this manuscript.
+\acknowledgments We gratefully acknowledge Max Pettini for useful discussions and insightful comments on this manuscript.
+We also thank an anonymous referee for thoughtful comments that greatly improved the paper.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 Support for Program number 11579 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.